Shrinathji Temple: Structure and design

-The temple is designed in the lines of Nanda (Krishna's foster-father) temple, in Vrindavan.
+The temple is designed in the lines of Nanda (Krishna's foster-father) temple, in Gokul.
 Therefore, it is also known as Nanda Bhavan or Nandalaya (the House of Nanda).

-Structurally, a kalasha on the shikhara marks the top of the temple, on which seven flags are flown along with the Sudarshana Chakra.
-The seven flags represent the seven 'houses' of Pushtimarg or Vallabha Sampradaya.
+Structurally, a kalasha on the shikhara marks the top of the temple, on which seven flags are flown along with the Sudarshana Chakra and each flag has its own representation of a specific Sakha (boyfriend) or Sakhi (girlfriend) of Shrinathji and the Shyam (Black) colour represents Shrinathji.
 The temple is popularly called Shrinathji ki Haveli (House of Shrinathji).
 With the mood of worship in Pushti Marg, Shrinathji is not seen as an impersonal God so worship is not done in a temple.
 Shrinathji is seen as Thakorji, or lord of the House, or Haveli and seva (service) is offered, rather than worship.
 Like a regular household, it has a chariot for movement, a storeroom for milk (Doodhghar), a storeroom for betel (Paanghar), a storeroom for sugar and sweetmeats (Mishrighar and Pedaghar), a storeroom for flowers (Phoolghar), a functional kitchen (Rasoighar), a jewellery chamber (Gahnaghar), a treasury (Kharcha bhandaar), a stable for horses of chariot (Ashvashala), a drawing room (Baithak), and a gold and silver grinding wheel (Chakki).
 The chariot is the same one in which Shrinathji was brought to Singhar.

 The Nathdwara temple has subsidiary temples dedicated to the deity Madan Mohanji and Navneet Priyaji, located in the main complex.